 2. We can act on your instructions immediately if we hold shares electronically;

 3. You don’t have to worry about losing physical share certificates or the cost of replacing them; and

 4. We handle some of the administration associated with share ownership such as dividend collection and dealing with corporate actions.

 Q: If I have cash in my Davy account, where is it held?

 A: Client funds will always be held either in pooled client asset settlement accounts, pooled client asset deposit accounts or individually designated client asset deposit accounts with an eligible credit institution.
 Further information about the credit institutions we use is available upon request.

-Client funds are protected by rules laid out in CAR which include obligations relating to the segregation of client funds from the firm’s funds, accurate record keeping, regular reconciliations between the firm’s records and the eligible credit institution’s, counterparty due diligence, etc. Prior to lodging client funds with an eligible credit institution, we receive a written confirmation from the credit institution that client asset accounts are legally segregated from any bank account that Davy itself may hold.
+Client funds are protected by rules laid out in Client Asset Requirements which include obligations relating to the segregation of client funds from the firm’s funds, accurate record keeping, regular reconciliations between the firm’s records and the eligible credit institution’s, counterparty due diligence, etc. Prior to lodging client funds with an eligible credit institution, we receive a written confirmation from the credit institution that client asset accounts are legally segregated from any bank account that Davy itself may hold.

 Q: If I have shares and other financial instruments in my Davy account, where are these held?

 A: If you have financial instruments in your Davy account, using the Davy nominee service, you remain at all times the beneficial owner of those investments, even though a company independent of the Davy Group (such as Davy’s nominated custodian) or a nominee company of the Davy Group may be registered as the legal owner.